This document describes the utility "ADASEL".

 SELECT

-marks the beginning of a query
+Marks the beginning of a query

-has to be paired with an END statement
+Must be paired with an END statement

-select options:
+Select options:

 ALL